corporate-gadfly/Tunlr-Clone/README.md

 including direct, indirect, incidental consequential, loss of business profits, or special damages.

-If you leave your DNS server or Squid proxy server wide open to abuse, that's on your own head.
+If you leave your DNS server or HTTPS-SNI-Proxy server wide open to abuse, that's on your own head.
 Take precautions in this regard.
 Proceed at your own risk.